-A maximum of five (5) working days may be charged to sick leave in the event of the death of one of the following members of the immediate family: (1) spouse or domestic partner; (2) children, including foster-children and stepchildren: (3) parents, step-parents, foster-parents of employee or spouse, or others who took the place of parents: (4) legal guardians of employee or spouse; (5) brothers and sisters of employee or spouse; (6) grandparents and grandchildren of employee or spouse; (7) other relatives living as a member of the employee's household.
+A maximum of five (5) working days may be charged to sick leave in the event of the death of one of the following members of the immediate family: spouse, children, foster-children, stepchildren, parents, step-parents, foster-parents of employee or spouse or others who took the place of parents, legal guardians of employee or spouse, brothers and sisters of employee or spouse, grandparents and grandchildren of employee or spouse, other relatives living as a member of the employee's household.

-A maximum of three (3) working day may be charged to sick leave in the event of the death of one of the following relatives: (1) aunts and uncles of employee or spouse, (2) coparent of a child twenty six (26) year old or younger; (3) nephews and nieces of employee or spouse; (4) brothers-in-law and sisters-in-law of the employee or employee's spouse; and (5) sons-in-law and daughters-in-law.
+A maximum of one (1) working day may be charged to sick leave in the event of the death of one of the following relatives: aunts and uncles of employee or spouse, nephews and nieces of employee or spouse, brothers-in-law and sisters-in-law of employee's spouse and sons-in-law and daughters-in-law.

-The employee may elect to receive up to three (3) days of bereavement leave in lieu of three (3) of the five (5) sick days, with appropriate documentation upon the death of the following family members: (1) spouse or domestic partner; (2) children, including foster children and step-children; (3) parents, step-parents, foster-parents of the employee; (4) brothers or sisters of the employee; or (5) grandparents and grandchildren of the employee.
+The employee may elect to receive up to three (3) days of bereavement leave in lieu of three (3) of the five (5) sick days, with appropriate documentation upon the death of the following family members: spouse, children, foster children, step-children, parents, step-parents, foster-parents, brothers or sisters, or grandparents and grandchildren of the employee.
 Appropriate documentation includes a death certificate, funeral slip or obituary notice.

 If additional time is required by the employee, the supervisor shall make reasonable efforts to arrange the work that the employee may take other accrued leave for this purpose.